-- Become proficient in R, to the level that they can analyse data using the tools from this class. - Be able to choose and produce an appropriate data visualization given the context. - Learn how to sample from various distributions, directly and indirectly. - Become familiar with several resampling techniques and know which one to use for a particular problem. - Be introduced to numerical methods and optimisation techniques.
+- Become proficient in R, to the level that they can analyze data using the tools from this class. - Learn how to sample from various distributions, directly and indirectly. - Design and conduct a simulation to study a particular statistical question. - Become familiar with several resampling techniques and know which one to use for a particular problem. - Be introduced to numerical methods and optimisation techniques.